ujr/quarta/README.md

 in the early 1980ies.
 As of 2022 it is being (or mostly has been) superseded by a new scheme known as GUID Partition Table (GPT), which is part of UEFI, the successor of good-old BIOS.

+## License

+This project is dedicated to the public domain, regardless of any copyright statements that may still be included in the files.
+The Unlicense (see file [LICENSE](LICENSE)) takes precedence!